mrbirch/Alibi/README.md

 Addresses that have repeated same geolocations at 3am local time will be assigned an Alibi_Home attribute.

 To opt out (have your mac address removed from the dataset) you will need to run a Kismet Slave on you node.

+To retrieve data from the datasets you must run a Kismet Slave on your node.

+Currently there are Slave packages for Android and Debian.

+All communication is via TCP443

 Design Goals